Support with R&D tax incentives

 What costs can we claim for R&D?

 Businesses may claim revenue-based expenditure for staff costs, utilities, consumables, software licences and some third-party expenses.
+For accounting periods starting on or after 1 April 2023, claimants may also include expenditure incurred on cloud computing and data licences.
 Relief cannot be claimed on items of a capital nature, such as the purchase of plant and machinery, although R&D capital allowances may be available.
-Development costs capitalised as intangible assets may potentially be treated as revenue in nature for R&D tax purposes.
+Development costs capitalised as intangible assets may potentially be eligible to the extent they are revenue in nature for R&D tax purposes.

 What are the potential benefits when making a R&D claim?

 The amount of the benefit and the way it is calculated differs depending on the size of your company.
-Large companies can receive a 13% credit of eligible expenditure.
+Large companies can receive a 13% credit of eligible expenditure (20% for expenditure incurred after 1 April 2023).
 Small to Medium Enterprises (SMEs) receive an enhanced deduction that can be cashed out if the company makes a loss.
-This benefit can range from 24.7% to 33.35% of the qualifying expenditure identified.
+This benefit can range from 24.7% to 33.35% of the qualifying expenditure identified (between 18.6% to 27% from 1 April 2023).

 Depending on the company’s size and taxable profit position, R&D tax credits can be paid as: